-This Policy does not apply to any data insofar as it is held, processed, disclosed or published in a form which cannot be linked to a living individual (such as anonymised data, aggregated data, or coded data which, in a given form, cannot effectively be used to extract your personal data) ("Anonymised and Aggregated Data").
-We reserve the right to generate Anonymised and Aggregated Data extracted out of any databases containing your personal data and to make such use as we see fit of any such Anonymised and Aggregated Data.
+This Policy does not apply to any data insofar as it is held, processed, disclosed or published in a form which cannot be linked to a living individual (such as anonymised data, aggregated data, or coded data which, in a given form, cannot effectively be used to determine your personal data) ("Anonymised and Aggregated Data").

-DnaNudge is responsible for the processing of your personal data insofar as we collect it as part of the Service including personal data we obtain through registration forms or other communications with you, the genetic data we receive from Users for analysis and the genetic reports and product recommendations that we generate through the Service and send to our Users and data we collect by tracking Users’ use of the Service.
+DnaNudge is responsible for the processing of your personal data insofar as we collect it as part of the Service including personal data we obtain through registration forms or other communications with you, the genetic data we receive from Users for analysis and the genetic reports and product recommendations that we generate through the Service and give to the Users

 If you have any questions or if you wish to make a complaint or have other queries relating to the Service, please write to us to the following address: DnaNudge Limited, Level 11, The Translation And Innovation Hub, Imperial College White City Campus, London, England, W12 0BZ, or by email to: firstname.lastname@example.org.